We have received your inquiry and our staff will shortly be in contact with you.

 The Price does not Include:

--> Anything that is not written or agreed upon against Wild-Trails.
+→ Anything that is not written or agreed upon in advance

--> The Republic is safe and the population is friendly.
+→ The Republic of Nagorno-Karabakh is safe and the population is friendly.

--> This adventures is subject to the elements of weather, and political developments in the region and might require route and location changes on the spot.
+→ This adventure is subject to the elements of weather, and political developments in the region.
+It might require route and location changes on the spot.

--> The adventure includes further locations that are not disclosed currently and will be revealed on location.
+→ The adventure includes additional locations that are not disclosed currently and will be revealed on location.